 The Christian spiritual journey has two large consecutive periods of growth.
 Each one is triggered by a specific Call and a Conversion and each has its own creed and teaching content.
 The formation that belongs to the first period is called Catechesis and it follows immediately after Baptism.
 One of the main elements of Catechesis is the Creed: a summary of the fundamental and vital elements of Faith that enable us to be saved.
 In former times, the formation that belongs to the second period was called Mystagogy.
 Sometimes it immediately followed Baptism, but often it occurred a while afterwards.
 It is often triggered by “Second Conversion”.
 Mystagogy is more than just a deeper understanding of the mysteries present in the Sacraments.
 It is an enlivening and deepening of the life of the Faithful, a unique, personal and immediate experience of the Risen Lord and following Him in the Power of the Holy Spirit.

 In the early centuries, Mystagogy, this new stage of growth, developed and became more apparent through the quest for God in the Desert: monasticism.
 A baptised person would hear the Lord’s call to go deeper into the faith and seek perfection.
 He would actually leave the world and go into the Desert to search for Union with the Lord and live for Him only.
 (See the Life of St. Anthony written by St. Athanasius, who is also the author of the Nicene Creed.)
-If we look at the Church as a whole we can say that she has three functions represented in three different bodies, perfectly united and interrelated: the Kingly function (Pope and Bishops), the Priestly (Parish and Parish Priests) and the Prophetic one (Monks and all who have heard the Call to follow Jesus).
+If we look at the Church as a whole we can say that she has three functions represented in three different bodies, perfectly united and interrelated: the Kingly function (Pope and Bishops), the Priestly (Parish and Parish Priests) and the Prophetic one (Monks, all who have heard the Call to follow Jesus and the Spiritual Masters).

 1- the necessity to practise Moses’ Commandments first